pascalvanderheiden/azd-ais-lza/README.md

 -->
 # Deploy Azure Integration Services Landing Zone Accelerator with Azure Developer CLI

 Deploy Azure Integration Services Landing Zone accelerator with Azure Developer CLI to create a secure and scalable environment for your integration services.
 The accelerator includes best practices for security, network isolation, monitoring, and more.
 This repository can be used as a template for deploying a landing zone for integration patterns on Azure.
-Depending on your preference, you can choose to deploy the following services: Azure Front Door, Azure Service Bus, Application Service Environment v3 (will be added in the future) and Azure API Management Developer Portal.
+Depending on your preference, you can choose to deploy the following services: Azure Front Door, Azure Service Bus, Azure Functions, Application Service Environment v3, Azure API Center with managed portal, and Azure API Management Developer Portal.

 When you have your Azure Integration Landing Zone in place, you can start developing & deploying integration patterns.
 [Here](https://github.com/pascalvanderheiden/azd-ais-async) is example of an asynchronous pattern you can deploy to this Landing Zone, leveraging GitHub Copilot to help understand how this pattern works.